mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 As part of my research for the course, I watched Aaron Francis' [screencasting course](https://screencasting.com).
 His focus is more on live-coding, but enough of the material translates to my course that it was worth the purchase.

 I found Aaron's course helpful, but some of the best lessons weren't even things that he said.
-I learned a lot simply from seeing how Aaron packaged his own course.
+I learned a lot simply from seeing how Aaron packaged his course.

 The first iteration of my course consisted of seven lessons that were 30-60 minutes each.
-Aaron's lessons are roughly the same length, but he subdivides his lessons into separate chapters where each chapter is only a few minutes.
+Aaron's lessons are roughly the same length, but he subdivides his lessons into separate chapters of only a few minutes each.

 {{<img src="aaron-chapters.png" max-width="600px" has-border="true" caption="Aaron Francis divides [his lessons](https://screencasting.com) into short chapters, where each chapter is only a few minutes long.">}}